 We can use the Pathauto to set up nicer URLs, but Drupal core doesn't provide the tokens that we need.
 We need to get the root term (top level parent) of the selected species (which is the family) and add that to our path.
 Enter Entity Token, it knows that the

 field_species field contains a taxonomy term, and that taxonomy terms have a root term.

-You can explore the tokens that Entity token provides:
+You can explore the list of tokens that Entity token provides: